 The use of Non-Fungible Tokens (NFTs) in hemp tokenization

-In addition to the benefits mentioned above, using non-fungible tokens (NFTs) in hemp tokenization can bring several advantages to the industry:
+In addition to the benefits mentioned above, using non-fungible tokens (NFTs) in cannabis tokenization can bring several advantages to the industry:

-- Traceability: NFTs can be used to track the origin and history of the hemp crop, from seed to sale, providing transparency and traceability for consumers and regulators.
+- Traceability: NFTs can be used to track the origin and history of the cannabis crop, from seed to sale, providing transparency and traceability for consumers and regulators.

 - Provenance: NFTs can also be used to certify and prove the authenticity of a specific hemp crop, allowing for the creation of a verified and transparent supply chain.